Naples, Florida: Performing arts

-Naples is home to The Naples Players, Naples Shakespeare Festival (and sister company Marco Island Shakespeare Festival), Opera Naples, the Equity Theatre Companies Theatre Zone, and Gulfshore Playhouse.
+Naples is home to The Naples Players, Naples Shakespeare Festival (and sister company Marco Island Shakespeare Festival), Opera Naples, the equity theatre company Theatre Zone, and Gulfshore Playhouse.
 The Naples Philharmonic and The Baker Museum are located at Artis—Naples, which also serves as the educational campus for the Naples Philharmonic Youth Orchestra, Youth Chorus, Youth Jazz Orchestra and Youth Symphony.
 The Holocaust Museum and Education Center of Southwest Florida educates about 155,000 students each year both in its facility and with a locally traveling exhibit.

 Sports

-The last LPGA golf tournament played each year, the CME Group Tour Championship, has been held in Naples since 2012.
+The LPGA's longest-lasting continuously played tournament, the CME Group Tour Championship, has been held in Naples since 2012.
 Since 2013, it has been played at the Gold Course of the Tiburón Golf Club.
-It claims the largest purse and the largest winner's share of any women's golf tournament, presently $5,000,000 and $1,500,000 respectively.
+It claims the largest purse and the largest winner's share of any women's golf tournament, presently at $5,000,000 and $1,500,000 respectively.
 The purse and winner's share increase in 2022, to $7,000,000 and $2,000,000 respectively.

 Pickleball is an increasingly popular sport in Naples.
 Because of this, many parks have added pickleball courts.
-Naples is home to the U.S. Open Pickleball Championships, which have been held annually since 2016.
+Naples is home to the U.S. Open Pickleball Championships, which have been held annually since 2016., Because of this Naples and East Naples Community Park is known as the Pickleball Capital of the world.

-Naples has a semi-pro soccer team, Naples United FC, which was founded in 2017.
-They currently play in the Sunshine Conference of the National Premier Soccer League.
+Naples has two semi-pro soccer teams, Naples United FC, which was founded in 2017 and competes in the National Premier Soccer League and Naples City FC, which was founded in 2020 and competes in the United Premier Soccer League.

+Starting from the 2025 season, Naples will also have a professional club, FC Naples in the USL League One.

 Naples is also the home of swamp buggy races, held three times each year at the Florida Sports Park.
 The swamp buggy was invented in Naples.